Cwm Llwch horseshoe walk

 From the obelisk, follow the path down and to the right to the lake known as Llyn Cwm Llwch.
 Turn left and continue to follow the path down crossing the stile and leaving National Trust land.
 Keep heading north, past a cottage and then a car park until you reach the tarmaced road.

 This glacial lake was left behind when the glaciers that carved these mountains retreated at the end of the last Ice Age.
-There are many legends about the lake and fairies that live on an invisible island in the lake.
+There are many legends associated with Llyn Cwm Llwch and the fairies that supposedly live on an invisible island in the lake.